webrecorder/web-replay-gen/README.md

 Push to `main` to automatically deploy your site to GitHub Pages. :sparkles:

-> The [GitHub Workflow](.github/workflows/publish-gh-pages.yml) to deploy to Pages can be disabled if you are using another hosting provider.
+> You can also opt-out of Pages to use another hosting provider.
 See [Deployment](#deployment) for more information.

 ---